Matt Rodda Member of Parliament for Reading East

 Matt was elected as the Member of Parliament for the Reading East constituency in June 2017.
-Prior to becoming an MP, Matt was a Councillor with Reading Borough Council and represented Katesgrove Ward from 2011 to 2018.
+Before becoming an MP, he was a Councillor with Reading Borough Council and represented Katesgrove Ward from 2011 to 2018.

 Matt joined the Labour Party after being impressed with the improvements in education delivered under the last Labour Government.